spryker/spryker-docs/docs/marketplace/dev/setup/infrastructure-requirements.md

 ---

 This article provides required system infrastructure requirements for a Spryker Marketplace project to mitigate security risks.
-These requirements will be set up for your projects out of the box when you host your Spryker application in SCCOS (spryker cloud - link).
+These requirements will be set up for your projects out of the box when you host your Spryker application in SCCOS.
 In case your system infrastructure (cloud paas or on-premise) is managed, you would need to ensure these requirements are satisfied to ensure proper level of security.

 ## Applications resources visibility